 Albany Law School will delay opening until 11am due to the weather.

-Law Clinic and Justice Center—as well as The Legal Project, one of the Clinic's community partners—will receive the Capital Region Chamber's Nonprofit Organization Award at the
+Albany Law School's Law Clinic and Justice Center—as well as The Legal Project, one of the Clinic's community partners—received the Capital Region Chamber's Nonprofit Organization of the Year Award at the

 Recent collaborations between the Clinic and The Legal Project have included the Detention Outreach Project—a major volunteer effort to assist immigrant detainees at the Albany County jail—and a series of events offering free legal consultations to entrepreneurs and small business owners.